-South Carolina in the last 20 years has seen increased flooding due to not only storm ocean surge, but torrential amounts of rain fall, endured by the Midlands of South Carolina in Columbia.
+SC Flooding information.
+South Carolina in the last 20 years has seen increased flooding due to not only storm ocean surge, but torrential amounts of rainfall, endured by the Midlands of South Carolina in Columbia.
 As well as the coast in Charleston SC known as the “Low Country”, which really is no surprise given Charleston, Myrtle Beach, and Hilton Head’s high risk of hurricane activity.
-In 2016 the coast of SC took a huge hit from hurricane Mathew doing $10s of Millions in damage, and in 2017 hurricane Sandy wreaked havoc on the northeastern coast of the United States with Sandy with over an estimated $Billion.
-In 2018 hurricane Harvey decimated Houston TX like they had never seen from storm surge.
+In 2016 the coast of SC took a huge hit from hurricane Matthew doing $10s of Millions in damage, and in 2017 Hurricane Sandy wreaked havoc on the northeastern coast of the United States with Sandy with over an estimated $Billion.
+In 2018 hurricane Harvey decimated Houston TX as they had never seen from storm surge.

 Use the risk zone map below to assess what risk your home my have over the next 50 years if sea levels continue to rise at the same level they are currently.
 This map is based on computer model algorithms that have many variables, guesstimates, and evidence to calculate the data it renders.